When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Oura Activity Tracking

-“Smart Sensing” — a new feature of the fourth-gen Oura Ring — is an algorithm-based system that uses sensors to better understand your health and physiology.
-These sensors do not impact how the ring feels or how snugly it fits on your finger.
+“Smart Sensing” — a new feature of Oura Ring 4 — is an algorithm-based system that uses sensors to better understand your health and physiology.
+These sensors do not negatively impact how the ring feels or how snugly it fits on your finger.

-I mentioned earlier that the fourth-gen Oura Ring has extra LEDs.
-These allow the device to track new metrics, including:
+I mentioned earlier that Oura Ring 4 has extra LEDs compared to previous versions.
+These allow the device to track various metrics, including:

 • Daytime heart rate: Real-time monitoring lets you check your current heart rate at any given time.
 You can also follow graphs that show how your heart rate rises and falls throughout the day, which can be used to build healthy routines.